 Best Ice Axe Leash

 If you love braving the cold weather and rugged terrain when the ground is covered with ice and snow, then you know you’ll likely be carrying an ice axe with you to use when you need it.
-Whether you fish with it or decide to bring it along with you for safety reasons, you’ll want to make sure you secure your axe with a leash.
+Whether you are climbing an icy mountain or trekking a frozen body of water, you will need your ice axe with you.
+When you finish with it or decide to bring it along with you for safety reasons, you’ll want to make sure you secure your axe with a leash.
 Using one can prevent you from losing your much-needed tool in the snow or ice when you really need it most, keeping you going throughout the day with your activities.

 Durability: Grivel’s Single Spring Leash gives you a lot of durability, and is so strong you won’t have to worry about replacing it or losing your axe.
 You’ll be able to use it for a while, and it’ll give you great performance whenever you need it.